All Episodes

 The voters of Prop 8 ended up being on trial.

-I mean, same-sex marriage, same-sex marriage laws have been uh the subject of previous trials, Iowa, Hawaii, Massachusetts, New Jersey, elsewhere in California.
+I mean, same-sex marriage, same-sex marriage laws have been the subject of previous trials, Iowa, Hawaii, Massachusetts, New Jersey, elsewhere in California.

-In none of those trials, none of these previous same-sex marriage trials were the thoughts of those who were either for or against the initiatives in question put on trial.
+In none of those trials, none of these previous same-sex marriage trials, were the thoughts of those who were either for or against the initiatives in question put on trial.

 The thoughts, the imagined thoughts, the perceived thoughts.